Open Agent Toolkit

 9. Revision loop (oat-project-revise) — optional; accepts post-PR feedback

-10. Documentation sync (oat-project-document) — optional; reads project artifacts to identify docs needing updates, checks tools.project-management, and auto-runs oat-pjm-update-repo-reference before scanning docs when the project-management pack is installed
+10. Documentation sync (oat-project-document) — optional; reads project artifacts and code evidence to identify docs needing updates, checks for missing coverage of newly shipped capability areas, checks tools.project-management, and auto-runs oat-pjm-update-repo-reference before scanning docs when the project-management pack is installed

 11. Complete (oat-project-complete)